mosip/mosip-infra/deployment/sandbox-v2/docs/mosip_configuration_guide.md

 ```
 If you update postgres passwords, then their ciphers will have to be updated in property files.
 See section on Config Server below.

+All the passwords used in `.properties` have been added in `secrets.yml` - some of them for pure informational purpose - to be able to find out the text password.
+IMPORTANT: if you change any password in `.properties` make sure `secrets.yml` is updated.

 ## Private dockers
 If you are pulling dockers from private registry in Docker Hub, then provide the Docker Hub credentails in `secrets.yml` and set following flag in `group_vars/all.yml`:
 ```